Shaq-Attack/just-between-us/README.md

 ## 🚀 Project Overview

-**JustBetweenUs** is a web application that enables users to share messages.
+**JustBetweenUs** is a web application that enables users to share messages and engage through comments.
 Built with React and KendoReact Free components, it offers a seamless and interactive user experience.

 ---

 ## 🛠️ Features

 -   **Message Submission:** Users can effortlessly post their thoughts.

+-   **Interactive Message Board:** Browse and comment on messages shared by others.

 -   **Interactive Message Board:** Browse all messages shared by others.